gabrielbonin01/data-science-portfolio/README.md

 <li><a href="https://github.com/gabrielbonin01/data-science-portfolio/blob/main/Data%20science%20portfolio/Mini%20Machine%20learning%20projects/Machine%20Learning%20and%20K%20Means%20Clustering/Machine%20Learning%20and%20K%20Means%20Clustering.ipynb">Machine Learning and K Nearest Neighbors model</a>: A classification problem with a classified data set from a company!.The model predicts a class for a new data point based off of the features. i will also choose the best value for K using the elbow method.</li>

-<li><a href="https://github.com/gabrielbonin01/data-science-portfolio/blob/main/Data%20science%20portfolio/Mini%20Machine%20learning%20projects/Machine%20Learning%20and%20Decision%20Trees%20and%20Random%20Forests/Machine%20Learning%20and%20Decision%20Trees%20and%20Random%20Forests.ipynb">Machine Learning and Decision Trees and Random Forests</a>:  Analyzing a publicly available data set from LendingClub.com andt ry to predict if a person has a high probability of paying the loan back.</li>
+<li><a href="https://github.com/gabrielbonin01/data-science-portfolio/blob/main/Data%20science%20portfolio/Mini%20Machine%20learning%20projects/Machine%20Learning%20and%20Decision%20Trees%20and%20Random%20Forests/Machine%20Learning%20and%20Decision%20Trees%20and%20Random%20Forests.ipynb">Machine Learning and Decision Trees and Random Forests</a>:  Analyzing a publicly available data set from LendingClub.com and try to predict if a person has a high probability of paying the loan back.</li>

+<li><a href="https://github.com/gabrielbonin01/data-science-portfolio/blob/main/Data%20science%20portfolio/Mini%20Machine%20learning%20projects/Machine%20Learning%20and%20Support%20Vector%20Machines/Machine%20Learning%20and%20Support%20Vector%20Machines.ipynb">Machine Learning and Support Vector Machines</a>:  Analyzing the Breast cancer wisconsin (diagnostic) dataset using the Support vector machines model.
+Will try to determine if a tumor is benign or malignant..</li>

 </ul>